jp0615/Hello_world/README.md

 # Hello_world
-My first Repository on Github
+My first Repository on Github.
+And i try to understand how to use GitHub for my programming ability.